Worth It? 15 Cruise Drink Package Questions & Answers to Know

 Are There Other Benefits to Drink Package Beyond Saving Money?

 The biggest point of the packages is that they can save you money if you plan to drink your fill on a cruise.
-But there are some other benefits beyond just the potential money saved.
+But there are some other benefits to consider.

 As mentioned above, some people enjoy that they can get the package and not have to worry about the bill.
 Instead of keeping a tally of what they've spent, they can just relax and know exactly what they are paying each day.
 That gives some peace of mind.